computer-virus/WulffrithLauncher/Readme.md

 - Validation For File Count
 - Validation For Panel Size
 - Validation For Image Loading
+- Test Different Children Properties (Using Children)

 ### Planned Implementations (Bare Minimum):
 - New Grid System (Again)
-- Test Different Children Properties
 - Check for Space in grids
 - Use App Data And Image Data To Create Icons On The Grid System w/ Tooltip
 - Launch Application When Corresponding Icon Is Clicked